gloriouslyawkward/gloriouslyawkward.github.io/colophon.md

 author: Steven Buehler
 ---

-## What's is this page?
+## What's this page?

 A colophon is definied as a brief description of publication or production notes relevant to the edition, in modern books usually located at the verso of the title-leaf, but also sometimes located at the end of the book.
-I first saw this used by [John Saddington](https://twitter.com/8bit/) when he had a web site of his own (he now redirects `john.do` to his Twitter/X account), wherein he provided a listing of the products he uses in his day-to-day life in addition to how his web site was put together.
+I first saw this used by [John Saddington](https://twitter.com/8bit/) when he had a web site of his own (he now redirects `john.do` to his Twitter/𝕏 account), wherein he provided a listing of the products he uses in his day-to-day life in addition to how his web site was put together.

 You can find a short listing of other users' colophons at <https://indieweb.org/colophon>.